Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Interference with Emergency Response Operations

-Makes it a misdemeanor to willfully remain at the scene of an emergency in a manner that impedes or obstructs firefighters, peace officers, EMS, or other emergency responders.
-Flying a drone over a wildfire, disaster scene, or active emergency operation directly violates this statute.
-Enforced aggressively by CalFire during wildfire season.
+Makes it a misdemeanor to willfully remain at the scene of an emergency or to fly a drone over a wildfire, emergency response, or public safety operation in a manner that impedes firefighters, peace officers, emergency medical personnel, or military personnel.
+Enforced aggressively by CalFire during wildfire seasons.
+Flying over a wildfire grounds firefighting aircraft.

 View source